gboeing/osmnx/docs/source/index.rst

 Installation
 ------------

-You can install OSMnx with conda:
+You can install OSMnx with `conda`_:

 .. code-block:: shell

     conda config --prepend channels conda-forge
     conda create -n ox --strict-channel-priority osmnx

 If you want other packages, such as :code:`jupyterlab`, installed in this environment as well, just add their names after :code:`osmnx` above.
-See the `conda`_ documentation for further details.
-To upgrade OSMnx to a newer release, just remove the conda environment you created and then create a new one again, as above.
+See the conda documentation for further details.
+To upgrade OSMnx to a newer release, remove the conda environment you created and then create a new one again, as above.
 Don't just run "conda update" or you could get package conflicts.

 You can also run OSMnx + Jupyter directly from its official `Docker container`_, or you can install OSMnx via `pip`_ if you already have all of its dependencies installed and fully tested on your system.
 Note: installing the dependencies with pip is nontrivial.
-If you don't know *exactly* what you're doing, just use conda as described above.
+If you don't know exactly what you're doing, just use conda as described above.

 .. _conda: https://conda.io/
 .. _Docker container: https://hub.docker.com/r/gboeing/osmnx